How can target-date investments help me?

 Remember, each investment is designed to take you through retirement, which could last 30 years or more.
 A target-date investment will always keep a portion of its assets in stocks.
 While continuing to invest in stocks does come with market risk, the long-term growth potential of stocks can help your buying power keep up with inflation during a long retirement.

 If your retirement plan offers Vanguard Target Retirement Income and Growth Trust, you’ll have another investment option for your savings once you retire.
-Answer three questions to determine which investment best aligns with your goals.
+Simply answer 3 questions to determine which investment best aligns with your goals.

 Take the questionnaire